-EU4Culture is an EU-funded program that targets the cultural and creative sector in the Eastern Neighbourhood Countries (Armenia, Azerbaijan, Georgia, Moldova, and Ukraine).
+EU4Culture is an EU-funded programme that targets the cultural and creative sector in the Eastern Neighbourhood Countries (Armenia, Azerbaijan, Georgia, Moldova, and Ukraine).
 The purpose of the program is to support the development of culture as an engine for growth and social development across the region.
 There is a particular focus on non-capital cities and towns.

 The overall goal is to strengthen the role of the cultural and creative industries in selected cities in each partnership county through the development and implementation of Cultural Development Strategies based on a participatory approach and a public-private dialogue.

 The idea behind the program comes from EU’s own experience with the European Capitals of Culture (ECOC) initiative, which celebrates the rich diversity of cultures in Europe and the common features they share.
 Since 1985, the initiative has focused on smaller cities and towns in the European Union and sought to promote cultural exchange, as well as improve culture as a resource for inclusion, civic participation, and intercultural dialogue.